qunitjs/qunit/docs/api/QUnit/module.md

 #### Hook callback

 A hook callback may be an async function, and may return a Promise or any other then-able.
 QUnit will automatically wait for your hook's asynchronous work to finish before continuing to execute the tests.
+Example: [§ Async hook callback](#async-hook-callback).

 Each hook has access to the same `assert` object, and test context via `this`, as the [QUnit.test](./test.md) that the hook is running for.
 Example: [§ Using the test context](#using-the-test-context).